 Organic chicken farming provides several advantages and value to both consumers and the environment:

-Organic chickens are raised without antibiotics, or synthetic pesticides, which means the meat and eggs are free from potentially harmful residues.
+These organic chickens are raise without antibiotics, or synthetic pesticides, which means the meat and eggs are free from potentially harmful residues.

-Organic chickens require access to outdoor areas and are raised in conditions that prioritize their welfare, including access to natural light and space to move around freely.
+Require access to outdoor areas and are raise in conditions that prioritize their welfare, including access to natural light and space to move around freely.

 Organic farming stops the regular use of antibiotics in raising poultry, which helps prevent the rise of bacteria that are resistant to antibiotics which is important for public health.